-Policy and procedures for both types of postponement are provided in the Assessment Handbook.
+Policy and procedures for both types of postponement are provided within our Assessment Policies.

 Presentation

 A presentation is the period of time between module start and end dates.
 Presentations are referred to by their first month e.g. a module that is presented from February to October is a February presentation.